 A domain name is the URL or web address where visitors find your site.

-By default, any site on Netlify is accessible via its Netlify subdomain, which has the form
+By default, any site on Netlify is accessible from its Netlify subdomain, which has the form

-Custom domains allow you to make your sites accessible at your own, non-Netlify domain names (for example,
+Custom domains allow you to make your sites accessible at your own domain names, such as

 - Domain name (or domain for short): full name used to access a site.
 For example,